bkleinen/bkleinen.github.io/ws2016/info1/index.md

 Your grade in Info1 will be a weighted mixture of the evaluated elements of the course (Lecture summaries, lab reports and exam).
 The partial grades will be assessed as follows and then graded according to the [Grading Scale]({{site.baseurl}}general/grading-scale):

 * Lecture summaries: 10%
-* Lab reports: 40%
+* Lab reports:
+    * 13 "ok": 5% extra points
+    * You need an "ok" on more than 10 out of 13 to be admitted to the exam
-* Exam: 60%
+* Exam: 95%

 ### Lecture summaries
 In the Moodle collaboration room you can find a section called "Lecture summaries".
 You are expected to write 5-10 complete sentences summarizing each lecture.

-It is due at 23.00 the Monday for both lectures of the past week.
-It is either done or not done.
-I expect you to do 20 out of all (which will be slightly more) to get the full 10% If I find plagiarisms of lecture summaries (especially from the Wikipedia), you will not get any credit for **any** lecture summary.
+Lecture summaries are due at 23.00 the Monday for both lectures of the past week.
+They are either done or not done.
+I expect you to do 20 out of all (which will be slightly more) to get the full 10%.
+ If I find plagiarisms of lecture summaries (especially from the Wikipedia), you will not get any credit for **any** lecture summary.

 ### Lab Reports
 You find detailled information about them on the [Lab Page](labs/)